ubco-W2022T2-data301/project-group-group17/project_vision.md

 ## Contracted Grade

-For this project, we agree to contract for a B.
+For this project, we originally agreed to contract for a B. As of the end of milestone 4, we agree to contract for an A.